The Russian Romantic artist, Ivan Konstantinovich Aivazovsky, is considered one of the greatest seascape painters of all time.

 The Ninth Wave 1850 by Ivan Aivazovsky is one of his most famous seascape oil paintings.
 The Ninth Wave is an atmospheric painting of chatting sailors clinging to a ship's wreckage.
 In this painting, the debris forms the shape of the cross, perhaps a Christian metaphor for salvation from earthly sin.

 Ivan Konstantinovich Aivazovsky was baptized as Hovhannes Aivazian.
 He was born on July 29th, 1817, in the Crimean Port of Feodosia.
+Aivazovsky was the youngest of three sons, enjoying a happy childhood in a family house with a panoramic sea view.

 Although a small town, Feodosia’s harbor had long held international significance as a Greek, Genoese, and later Ottoman and Russian territory.
 With its many languages, ships, and sailors, the bustling port proved a fertile environment for the young Aivazovsky.
-Indeed, the legend is that the young Ivan began drawing with charcoal on the family home’s white-washed walls!
+Indeed, the legend is that the young Ivan began drawing with charcoal on the family home’s whitewashed walls!

 Jacob Koch showed Ivan Aivazovsky’s drawings to the local Governor, and it was he who funded the young man’s studies in Saint Petersburg.